 Using a high quality potting mix is vital to successful hanging baskets.
 Choose a lightweight mix that commercial growers in your area recommend, and then add water holding polymer crystals available in any garden center.
 (Many potting soils come with them already in the mix.)
 Do NOT buy generic or budget potting soil.
 One of our favorite soils is called ‘Black Magic’.

 Hanging baskets get watered so often, they tend to leach all the nutrients out of the soil much faster than regular containers.
 Add a slow release granular fertilizer to the potting mix when you plant, then use a liquid fertilizer at half strength once a week, such as Miracle Grow for Flowers.
 Use both, your plants will thank you with lush growth and many blooms!
-The town of Victoria on Vancouver Island, B.C. is famous for their hanging baskets, below.
+The town of Victoria on Vancouver Island, B.C. is famous for their hanging flower pots, below.
 They water their baskets every night, and include the liquid fertilizer at every feeding.
 Photo courtesy ‘Vancouver Island Now‘.

-Hanging baskets require a lot more water than even other container plants, especially the ones with fiber liners.
+Hanging flower baskets require a lot more water than even other container plants, especially the ones with fiber liners.
 Do NOT let your planters dry out.
 Once you do, the root systems will be damaged, and while you may be able to bring them back, they will never reach their full potential.
 Once you get used to how heavy your planters are when fully watered, you can just lift up on the bottom and tell if they are getting light, then they are getting dry.
 They like to be evenly moist.
 Consider taking them down weekly to do a full and deep soaking, allow to drain, then rehang.
-In the most intense heat of the summer, some baskets may need water as often as twice a day.
+In the most intense heat of the summer, some flower baskets may need water as often as twice a day.

 Secret #4 – Best Plants for Hanging Baskets

 Just like when planting in your garden, you have to choose the right plants for the right spot.
 Not only do you need to pay attention to whether your basket will hang in sun or shade, also note if it will be subject to drying winds, heavy rains, or excessive heat.
 Then choose trailing plants for the sides and bottom of the container, and more upright varieties for the middle of the container.
 Lastly, decide on type and variety.
 Do you want a single color and type to make a mass statement?
 Or do you want 3-5 different varieties with different textures, colors and bloom shapes for more close up interest?
 Bolder colors will draw the eye more from the street, while more subdued choices allow the basket to add to the gardenscape, instead of becoming a focal point.
 All these choices should be made before you buy the very first plant!
-Some good plant choices for hanging baskets are below.
+Some good hanging basket plant choices are below.

-Sun Plants for Hanging Baskets
+Sun Plants for Hanging Flower Baskets

 Petunias, especially the newer supertunias and Wave type